Supporting the 2019 NHS long-term plan: An evaluation of the implementation and impact of hospital-based tobacco services

 - Support for smokers beyond NHS settings is essential to enable long-term cessation and to tackle health inequalities, particularly providing the tools to quit (NRT, behavioural support), is needed to overcome financial barriers to smoking cessation.

-Further findings will be available in Autumn 2025.
+Further findings will be available in due course.

 You can keep up to date with the latest findings from the NIHR ARC North East North Cumbria research project page here.